-The presence at the 2012 annual meeting, in person or by proxy, of the holders of a majority of the shares of common stock and 8% convertible preferred stock outstanding on the record date will constitute a quorum.
-As of March 31, 2012, there were 110,935,981 outstanding shares of common stock and 3,431,665 outstanding shares of 8% convertible preferred stock, for a total of 114,367,646 shares of stock outstanding.
-Shares held by stockholders present at the 2012 annual meeting in person or represented by proxy who elect to abstain from voting nonetheless will be included in the calculation of the number of shares considered present at the 2012 annual meeting.
+The presence at the 2013 annual meeting, in person or by proxy, of the holders of a majority of the shares of common stock, 8% convertible preferred stock and Series A 8% convertible preferred stock (on an as-converted basis) outstanding on the record date will constitute a quorum.

+As of March 31, 2013, there were 124,550,960 outstanding shares of common stock, 1,885,185 outstanding shares of 8% convertible preferred stock and 3,400,001 outstanding shares of Series A 8% convertible preferred stock, for a total of 129,836,146 shares of capital stock outstanding.
+Shares held by stockholders present at the 2013 annual meeting in person or represented by proxy who elect to abstain from voting nonetheless will be included in the calculation of the number of shares considered present at the 2013 annual meeting.

-What happens if a quorum is not present at the 2012 annual meeting?
+What happens if a quorum is not present at the 2013 annual meeting?

-If a quorum is not present at the scheduled time of the meeting, the holders of a majority of the shares of common stock and 8% convertible preferred stock present in person or represented by proxy at the meeting may adjourn the meeting to another place, date, or time until a quorum is present.
+If a quorum is not present at the scheduled time of the meeting, the holders of a majority of the shares of common stock, 8% convertible preferred stock and Series A 8% convertible preferred stock present in person or represented by proxy at the meeting may adjourn the meeting to another place, date, or time until a quorum is present.
 The place, date, and time of the adjourned meeting will be announced when the adjournment is taken, and no other notice will be given unless the adjournment is for more than thirty days, or if after the adjournment a new record date is fixed for the adjourned meeting.